matteo-dinoia/WGL_repo_2024/AP-protocol.md

 2. It first checks the `session_id` in the header.

-3. If it has not received a fragment with the same `session_id`, then it creates a vector big enough where to copy the data of the fragments.
+3. If it has not received a fragment with the same `session_id`, then it creates a vector (`Vec<u8>` with capacity of `total_n_fragments` * 80) where to copy the data of the fragments;

-4. The client would need to create a `vec<u8>` with capacity of `total_n_fragments` * 80.

-5. It would then copy `file_size` elements of the `file` array at the correct offset in the vector.
+4. It would then copy `length` elements of the `data` array at the correct offset in the vector.

-Note that, if there are more than one fragment, `file_size` must be 80 for all fragments except for the last.
+> Note: if there are more than one fragment, `length` must be 80 for all fragments except for the last.

 If the client or server has already received a fragment with the same `session_id`, then it just needs to copy the data of the fragment in the vector.